ADAOcommunity/round-table/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Donation

+We kindly suggest considering tipping the developer as it would greatly contribute to the development and quality of the project.
+Your support is highly appreciated.
+Thank you for your consideration.

+addr1qy8yxxrle7hq62zgpazaj7kj36nphqyyxey62wm694dgfds5kkvr22hlffqdj63vk8nf8rje5np37v4fwlpvj4c4qryqtcla0w